 The socialism and statism in Germany and Russia are relatively well known, and dividing them up according to the two above “patterns” is helpful.
 But we should also be aware of the rise of a different “pattern” altogether.
 This pattern is structurally similar to the Fascistic pattern, but it has its own “Western” strategic flavor so as to cater to the mentalities and sentiments of the British and American peoples.
 And indeed Britain and the United States used this pattern as a means to secure its imperial footprint in the Western World.
-It is no less socialist, however, than Nazism itself—even if (and we shall show this below) it prefers a much slower, long-winded path toward its ends.

 We will label this type of socialism the “Fabian” model.